george-hawkins/photosphere/README.md

 * [Marzipano](https://www.marzipano.net/demos.html)
 * [Panolens](https://pchen66.github.io/Panolens/#Example)

-You can see the above photosphere displayed using Pannellum [here](https://george-hawkins.github.io/photosphere/photosphere-pannellum.html) and using Photo Sphere Viewer [here](https://george-hawkins.github.io/photosphere/photosphere-psv.html).
+You can see my photosphere above displayed using Pannellum [here](https://george-hawkins.github.io/photosphere/photosphere-pannellum.html) and using Photo Sphere Viewer [here](https://george-hawkins.github.io/photosphere/photosphere-psv.html).

 360&deg; cameras
 ----------------

-The Google camera app creates a fairly good photosphere by stiching together individual photos.
+The Google camera app creates a fairly good photosphere by stitching together individual photos.
 However, you can still notice tears in the image at various points.

 For a better result you need a proper 360&deg; camera.
 The cheapest that produce acceptable results seem to be the entry level models in the [Ricoh Theta](https://theta360.com/en/) range.